pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/docker.md

 Pydio Cells requires a MySQL or MariaDB database.
 It is recommended to use a separate database and a dedicated user with access to that database.
 A complete example can be found in the docker-compose section of this guide.

-_Be advised if you pull the latest mysql image it will be MySQL 8 which has a new authentication method which is for the moment not compatible (it's on our roadmap)_.
+_Be advised if you pull the latest mysql image it will be MySQL 8 which has a new authentication method and which is for the moment not compatible (it's on our roadmap)_.
 _We advise you to pull MySQL version 5.7_

 #### Persistent data